Collections

 3. Use the Suggested columns chips — Zegami auto-detects common nodes (KSampler, LoraLoader, CheckpointLoaderSimple, CLIPTextEncode) and offers one-click columns for seed, steps, cfg, sampler, scheduler, model, lora, and the positive/negative prompts.

-4. Or extract any field by hand: pick the _comfy_json source column, enter a JSON path (e.g. $.prompt.6.inputs.seed), choose a type, and preview.
+5. Or extract any field by hand: pick the _comfy_json source column, enter a JSON path (e.g. $.prompt.6.inputs.seed), choose a type, and preview.

-The columns persist with the collection, so they re-apply every time it loads.
+All of these columns persist with the collection, so they re-apply every time it loads.
 Now you can filter by sampler, sort by CFG, group by checkpoint, or build a scatter plot of seed vs. any metric.

 5. Triage, compare, and publish